phantompants/M5AtomS3GPS/README.md

 7. Use Wi-Fi SSID "IOT-4WD-24"
 8. Use Wi-Fi Password "BPJY3Z5RF@"
 9. Allow a Bluetooth connection for iOS Bluetooth Terminal functions
+10. Pick Nearest Australian city by size of city as at least 15% of State/Territories population (generate this list (for all Australian and New Zealand States/Territories) in the code with latitude and longitude sorted by State then City)